 Leadership Evaluation Comments Regarding Making Decisions

-- You demonstrate a marked ability to use participative decision-making when it is appropriate.
+- You demonstrate a marked ability to use participative decision-making when appropriate.

 - You show sensitivity to time constraints when making decisions.

 - You are receptive to suggestions and ideas from others and encourage innovation and experimentation.

 - You have shown hesitancy when making decisions, particularly when bound by tight deadlines.

 - You often struggle to make decisions on time, even when they are relatively minor decisions.

 - You do not show a willingness to consider ideas and feedback from others in the decision-making process.

 Leadership Evaluation Comments Regarding Team Building

 - You have shown superior team-building capabilities across the board.

 - You regularly help people from different backgrounds and cultures work together in a cohesive, collaborative way.